shinymetal6/A_os/README.md

 Where the user needs a very quick response from the USB layer ( e.g. MIDI ) the callback can point directly<br>
 to the user function that manages MIDI messages.<br>
 This means the user code runs actually under interrupt routine, so should be quick enough to leave space to other processes.<br>
+# New Sample processes logic<br>
+If there is no "user_config.h" file the system defaults to sample processes.<br>
+This leaves A_os untouched when switching from Sample Processes to user processes.<br>
+Just having a "user_config.h" in the user processes area disables the Sample Processes<br>
+It's still under user responsibility to have a conveniently compiled "user_config.h".<br>